big-tuwien/big-tuwien.github.io/content/publication/tuw-226050/index.md

 publication_types:
 - '1'
 publishDate: '2013-02-24'
+specifics: 'Vortrag: The Fifth International Conference on eHealth, Telemedicine, and Social Medicine (eTELEMED 2013), Nizza, France; 24.02.2013 - 01.03.2013; in:
+  "Proceedings of the Fifth International Conference on eHealth, Telemedicine, and Social Medicine", IARIA, (2013), ISBN: 978-1-61208-252-3; S. 137 - 140.'
 title: Towards an Architecture for a Game Achievement Based System to Analyze Human Health Comparative Behavior
 url_pdf: ''